 The 504 program is primarily for the acquisition of commercial property.
 The classic structure under this program is 50/40/10: The small business makes a 10 percent down payment; the SBA funds 40 percent of the loan through a sale of a debenture; and the bank funds 50 percent.
 The benefits to the small business are that the SBA debenture interest rate is fixed for 20 years and, of course, the 10 percent down payment.
-After the May 2013 debenture sale, the rate ranged from 3.75 to 4.6 percent fixed for 20 years.

 The 7a program can support the following business purposes:

 The 7a program is very flexible, which accounts for its popularity.
 Proceeds can be for one or a combination of uses.
 For example, consider a manufacturer who needs to buy a new building to accommodate his growth.
 That manufacturer could very well also need to modify the building for his use, buy new equipment to improve production and have working capital to bridge the period between closing the old plant and moving into the new one.
 All these needs can be financed within one SBA 7a loan.
 Generally, down payments mirror the real estate requirements under the 504.